arghmatey/Connect-4/README.md

 Give it a whirl: https://arghmatey.github.io/project1/
 - To reset the board, hit that "New Board" button at the bottom of the page.
 - Each new game's first turn will be taken by the non-winner of the last round.
-- A tie game will result in no winner and a new game will need to be started
+- When the board is filled with each players discs with no winner, a tie is declared and a new board will need to be loaded.

 Upcoming enhancements:
 - interactive sound